How to Cover Gray Hair - for Men

 How to Apply Dye to the Beard

 If you wear a full beard, you'll get an even color by applying the dye first where the hair is at its strongest and coarsest.
-For most men this is the chin followed by the sideburns, then the mustache and cheeks, and lastly the neck.
+For most men, this is the chin followed by the sideburns, then the mustache and cheeks, and lastly the neck.

 Can You Dye Your Eyebrows?

 The instructions advise against it for reasons of safety, but you can also use beard dye for graying eyebrows.
+Alternatively, there are special lash and brow dyes available at drugstores in either brown or black.

 What If Your Hair Turns Out Too Dark?

-It won't work, however, if you've used a permanent dye.
+This won't work, however, if you've used a permanent dye.

 Just for Men and similar products are only effective if you have 20 percent gray or less.
 You'll notice you need a different kind of product when your hair color starts to fade and turn "muddy" merely days after application.